EmmanuelDemey/website/src/content/trainings/accessibility.md

 ---
-title: Accessibilité Numérique
+title: Digital Accessibility
 image: /images/accessibility2.svg
 company: IT's on us
 companyUrl: https://www.itsonus.fr/
 keywords: formation, accessibilité, a11y
-description:
-  Dans cette formation Accessibilité Numérique, nous aborderons tous les tenants et aboutissants de cette approche, afin de connaître tous les automatismes nécessaires pour développer une application Web accessible.
-Le plan ci-dessous peut être déclinée également en une journée de sensibilisation pour un public non-développeur (seuls les 4 premiers points seront abordés).
+description: In this Digital Accessibility training, we will cover all aspects of this approach to master the essential practices needed to develop an accessible web application.
+The outline below can also be adapted into a one-day awareness workshop for a non-developer audience (only the first four points will be covered).
 ---

 - Introduction
-- Obligations Légales
+- Legal Obligations
-- Référentiels (RGAA, WCAG)
+- Standards and Guidelines (RGAA, WCAG)
-- Les différentes façons de naviguer sur Internet
+- Different Ways of Navigating the Web
-- Web Sémantique
+- Semantic Web
-- Erreurs les plus courantes
+- Most Common Mistakes
 - ARIA
-- Comment réaliser un audit
+- How to Conduct an Audit